daniel140280/Daniel_Hall_23748364/README.md

 SRP: The GameEngine loop only cares about the "Turn Order" and the "Safeguard."
 It doesn't care about the rules of winning; the InPlayState and MoveStrategy handle that.

 LSP (Liskov Substitution): We can swap ReadyState for InPlayState or GameOverState at any time, and the takeTurn method still works perfectly because they all follow the same GameState "contract."

+REFLECTION
+This was as the name suggests, a frustrating, but rewarding challenge.
+Unsuprisingly there are many ways to create the game, all with merit, but ultimately this is what I choose.
+I needed to start again, re-add Spring Boot.
+Get frustated as game looped (end strategy) issue